 There’s another irony to all of this.
 A while back I called Roger Modjeski to let him know about Graham’s passing and the amplifier he designed and built.
 But, Roger didn’t remember the fateful meeting.
 Even after I reminded him about the specifics, he simply didn’t remember.
 In the end, the meeting simply hadn’t meant anything to him.
 And, for Graham, even though he acted as if the meeting had meant a lot, he wasn’t able to find a way to directly benefit from it, or even to see it as a light that showed him a way forward.
 Graham could only find a way to feel dismissed and minimized even though no one had sought to make him feel that way.
 Without trying to win, or even knowing there was any kind of competition, Roger had won.
 In his effort to prove himself as the equal of his own education and professional stature as a physicist and engineer Graham had lost and, even worse, he had undermined himself and his mission in the process.
 What an terrible waste of intelligence, energy and potential.

 Today, after all these years, there’s an effort underway to get Graham’s amplifier built.
-But, I still wish the whole thing felt better to me.
-I wish Graham had been able to create out of a heartfelt desire to make something better rather than a pitiable need to be proven correct.
-I wish he had been able to live his life to its full measure.
+But, I still wish the whole thing just felt better to me.
+I wish Graham had been able to create out of a heartfelt desire to build something better rather than a pitiable need to be proven correct.
+More than that, I wish he had been able to live his life to its full measure.
 Who knows what he could have achieved had he simply given himself the occasional luxury of being wrong and the right we all have to learn from our mistakes and move on.

 With that, I’ll give Graham the last words one final time.